The set splittability problem: Introduction

+In this paper we state a complete characterization of the $\frac12$-unsplittable collections of four sets in terms of the sizes of its Venn regions.
+The characterization is substantially more complex than for three sets and involves more than ten delineated cases.
+To support the characterization we first prove a reduction lemma which implies that if $\B$ is unsplittable then it remains unsplittable after reducing the number of elements of each Venn region modulo $2$.
+We then carry out an exhaustive search for unsplittable configurations with a small number of elements.
+We remark that the exhaustive search was done with the aid of a computer program, and though it completed successfully we have not formally verified the correctness of the program.

-These Venn-style characterizations of the $\frac12$-unsplittable configurations easily imply that unsplittability is extremely rare for collections of three and four sets.
-Although our method of finding unsplittable configurations becomes intractable for collections of five or more sets, this rarity phenomenon remains true.
+The characterization of the $\frac12$-unsplittable configurations of four or fewer sets easily implies that unsplittability is extremely rare for collections of four or fewer sets.
+Although our method of finding unsplittable configurations becomes intractable for collections of five or more sets, we can show that this rarity phenomenon remains true.
 Specifically we show that if $n\to\infty$ and $k$ grows sufficiently fast relative to $n$, then the probability that a collection with $n$ sets and $k$ elements is splittable converges to $1$.
 In particular if $n$ is fixed and $k$ is large enough then most collections with $n$ sets and $k$ elements are splittable.

-The rest of this paper is organized as follows.
+This paper is organized as follows.
 In Section~\ref{sec:complexity} we prove that the problem of deciding whether a given collection is $p$-splittable is NP-complete.
 In Section~\ref{sec:psplit}, we give criteria for deciding whether some special collections are $p$-splittable, and provide a complete characterization of $p$-splittability for collections of at most three sets.
 In Section~\ref{sec:12split}, we give further splittability criteria for the special case $p=\frac{1}{2}$ and use them to give a complete characterization of $\frac{1}{2}$-splittability for collections of at most four sets.
 Finally we show that for collections with sufficiently many elements, splittability is by far more common than unsplittability.

 \textbf{Acknowledgement}.
 This article represents a portion of the research carried out during the 2016 math REU program at Boise State University.
 The program was supported by NSF grant \#DMS 1359425 and by Boise State University.
+We are grateful to several referees for valuable feedback and support.